zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 trouble-free people after thirsting for love, I said, "Those people have indeed survived the storm." "

-52. I am very happy with Daxian’s words, which is good at telling: Gautam is a non-dependent author,
+52. I am very happy with Daxian's words, which is good at telling: Gautam is a non-dependent author,

 Anything you see or hear or feel here, or even the precepts and prohibitions are